Pagoda Snail (Brotia pagodula)

 | Best For | Architectural display and grazing | Bold shape and active movement |

 The most common issue is shell erosion caused by low pH, soft water, or insufficient calcium.
-Another is starvation in spotless aquariums where the snail is expected to survive on traces of algae alone.
+Another is gradual starvation in spotless aquariums where the snail is expected to survive on traces of algae alone.
 Sudden inactivity can also follow exposure to copper, medications, or contaminated décor.
-Queries like freshwater snails deaths UK and freshwater snail deaths UK map are not really aquarium diagnostic tools, but they reflect a real concern: unexplained snail losses are usually tied to water chemistry or toxins rather than disease outbreaks.
+Unexplained snail losses are usually tied to water chemistry or toxins rather than disease outbreaks, so always test the water before assuming illness.

 NEVER use copper-based medications with invertebrates.
 Copper is often lethal to snails and shrimp even at low doses, and residues can remain in décor, substrate, and filter media.